samyeyo/Json/README.md

 make
 ```
 It will try to autodetect the LuaRT path and platform, and if it failed, you can still set the `LUART_PATH` directory in the Makefile.
-If everything went right, it will produce the `json.dll` LuaRT binary module.
+If everything went right, it will produce the `json.dll` LuaRT binary module, and put a copy in your LuaRT `modules\` folder.

 ## :small_blue_diamond:Usage
 The LuaRT module can be used by any LuaRT interpreter, either `luart.exe` or `wluart.exe`